 How To Write Serial Fiction

 Okay, yes, you still need to spend hours at your keyboard, the work still needs to be thoroughly edited, and you’ll still need to think about distribution options.
-The major difference will be in how you write your fiction.
+For a serial publication, the key difference is in the planning and preparation.

 Perhaps most important of all—you must write regularly.
 I know every piece of writing advice ever has led with “write daily” but I have to take a moment and emphasize this again.